ppszczepaniak-zz/HomeBudget/readme.md

 This program is console based.
 Simple home budget app to CRUD incomes & expenses and generate reports using Java Collections, LocalDateTime & MVC pattern.

+- data is shown in console and are divided into pages for convenience,
 - two users:
     Mum & Dad,
 - seven categories: